A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

 \subsection{Orthogonal collocation on finite elements (OCFE)}

 Another method that yields the full distribution function $n(L,t)$ is orthogonal collocation on finite elements.
-The domain of the inner coordinate is discretized into finite elements, and the distribution function within each element is approximated by a polynomial. \citet{gelbardNumericalSolutionDynamic1978a} first proposed this methodology for population balance equations using cubic polynomials.
-We use Lagrange polynomials for the approximation as described in \cite{alexopoulosPartDynamicEvolution2004} and \cite{alexopoulosPartIIDynamic2005}.
-An approximate solution of $n(L,t)$ can be obtained by enforcing the original population balance equation at some collocation points within each finite element.
+The domain of the inner coordinate is discretized into finite elements, and the distribution function within each element is approximated by a polynomial. \citet{gelbardNumericalSolutionDynamic1978} first proposed this methodology for PBEs using cubic polynomials.
+We show the application using Lagrange polynomials for the approximation as described in \cite{alexopoulosPartDynamicEvolution2004} and \cite{alexopoulosPartIIDynamic2005}.
+An approximate solution of $n(L,t)$ can be obtained by enforcing the original PBE at some collocation points within each finite element.
 Additionally, algebraic states can be introduced to enforce continuity and differentiability between finite elements.
 The introduction of algebraic states leads to the necessity of boundary equations.
 For nucleation-growth processes, the boundary equation for the first element can be easily found as $n(L=0,t)=\frac{N}{G}$.
-In general, the boundary equation must be chosen according to the process, where some suitable boundary equations can be found in the literature \cite{alexopoulosPartDynamicEvolution2004}.
+In general, the boundary equation must be chosen according to the process.
+Some suitable boundary equations can be found in the literature \cite{alexopoulosPartDynamicEvolution2004}.

 Similarly to the discretization method, it is possible to define a geometric grid for the finite elements.
 Unfortunately, solutions for a geometric grid were found to be prone to instabilities.
 Additionally, by introducing algebraic equations, the OCFE method leads to a DAE system.
 The necessity of using a usually slower solver for DAE systems is a disadvantage of the method.